daniel-molina/visualequation/HACKING.md

 ### Basic ideas

-*   Symbols are strings.
+*   Symbols are 1-elem lists containing a string (list is needed to keep references to it).
-*   Blocks are lists instead of tuples so they can be modified.
 *   Operators are objects with some properties.
+*   Blocks are lists which first element is the lop and the rest are lop-pars.
 *   Arguments are not represented.

 Since an equation must always be valid, when an operator is introduced and the